sudarshan2401/tp/docs/UserGuide.md

    Some example commands you can try:
    - `list` : Lists all classes.
    - `view /c 1` : Shows the class information and all students of the first class in the class list.
-   - `add /c CS2103T` : Adds a class named `CS2103T` to the list of classes.
+   - `add /c CS2103T` : Adds a class named "CS2103T" to the list of classes.
-   - `add /s John /c 1` : Adds a student named `John` to the first class in the class list.
+   - `add /s John /c 1` : Adds a student named "John" to the first class in the class list.
    - `remove /c 1` : Removes the first class in the class list.
    - `exit` : Exits the app.
 6. Refer to the [Features](#features) for more details of each command.